 Check Engine Light Is On

-- The first sign of trouble for your canister purge valve is the check engine light coming on.
-Consequently, Your canister purge valve is controlled by your car’s computer, which allows it to monitor its performance.
-If your car’s computer detects higher or lower than expected purging from the valve, it will illuminate the check engine light.
-Common error codes include P0441 and P0446, as well as other EVAP codes.
+- So, The first sign of trouble for your canister purge valve is the check engine light coming on.
+If your car’s computer detects higher or lower than expected purging from the valve; it will illuminate the check engine light.
+Probably, setting off error codes as well.

 Purge Valve Stuck Closed